cantel/faser-daq/docs/running.md

 ![](img/example_grafana.png)

+The actual instance of grafana is running on `http://epdtdi-daqtest:3000` which means that this is the node which will be accessed to view the monitoring and this link is nothing more than redirecting you there.
+If you would like to monitor an ongoing run, you can connect directly to this node.
 If this prompts you for a username and password, they are both `admin` at the moment.
 This should be improved in the future ...